Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 • Begins to understand boundaries and impulse control.

-• Mother will spend more time away from puppies.
+• Mother will spend more time away from the puppies.

 Puppy Needs: